Murano is an island located approximately 1 kilometer north

 palace became the seat of Museo Vetrario by order of abbot

 Vincenzo Zanetti.
-The School of Glass in Murano is named after him, and
+The School of Glass in Murano island is named after him, and

 offers interesting visits and courses for children.
 The collection includes